 The UK services sector accounts for nearly 80% of the UK’s GDP and employs 4 in 5 workers across the country.
 The UK is the world’s second largest exporter of services and the EU is the largest recipient – equivalent to 40% of the UK’s total services exports.
-Services trade between the UK and EU is underpinned by harmonised rules, but under a no deal many of these rules will fall away and market access to the EU will become restricted for many sectors.
+Trade in services between the UK and EU is underpinned by harmonised rules.
+At the end of the transition period many of these rules could fall away and market access to the EU may become restricted for many sectors post-Brexit.
+The guidance on this page represents the information currently available from government.
+The CBI will update this page as new information is released.

 Key challenges for business

-UK services businesses exporting to the EU need to consider a range of changes, including to the rights to establish in the EU, professional qualifications, to the free flow of data and to the movement of people.
-Some sectors, such as financial service and broadcasting, which are subject to sector-specific rules will also immediately lose the ability to access to the EU market for some of their services from the UK.
+UK services businesses exporting to the EU need to consider a range of changes, from the rights to establish in the EU, professional qualifications, to the free flow of data and to the movement of people.
+Some sectors, which are subject to sector-specific rules will also immediately lose the ability to access to the EU market for some of their services from the UK.

 For businesses that import services from the EU, there should not be significant immediate changes – except in the case of some financial services.
-However, this stability may change in the years ahead.
+Find out more information for the financial services sector can be found.

 How will UK businesses setting up a presence in the EU be affected?